flutter/website/src/docs/testing/ui-performance/index.md

    it's a result of something you've done in the Dart code.
    Skia, the graphics library, runs on this thread, which is sometimes called the _rasterizer_ thread.
-   Shown in the bottom row of the performance overlay.
+   Shown in the top row of the performance overlay.

 1. I/O thread<br>
    Performs expensive tasks (mostly I/O) that would otherwise block